BradyBrenot/recipes-brenot-ca/content/recipes/Focaccia.md

 - Stretch and fold:
   - Take a corner of the dough, left as high as it will go without tearing, and fold it over the other side.
 Turn the bowl 90 degrees, and repeat 3 more times.
   - Turn the dough over onto itself, cover, and let rest 25-30 minutes.
   - Repeat the previous two steps 3 more times.
-The dough should be come more elastic each time.
+The dough should become more elastic each time.
 - Proof:
     - Drizzle olive oil into a 9x13, turn dough into the pan and gently work to the edges.
 If dough springs back and won't stay on the edges, cover and rest for 15-20 minutes, then try again.
     - Cover and proof for 45-60 minutes.